mangaluli/Slate_JS/README.md

 # Slate_JS

-- ### Description:
+### Description:
 - Create complex SVG elements with JavaScript!
 - I just wanted to make a graph with SVG but ended up making this..

-- ### About
 - I took alot of inspiration from [Processing](https://processing.org/) which uses a Canvas element which is more like a traditional image with pixels, and it show's when you write the code.
 - But it doesn't work the same there is no loop so it can't be animated (YET!). \n For now it's mainly for making a static SVG.

 ### Advantages
 #### 1. Scale.